-Join SPACE Gallery, Sierra Club Maine, Print, Lead Locally, the Environmental Voter Project, and a coalition of environmental organizations, including The BTS Center, at Hannaford Hall for a special appearance by Ayana Elizabeth Johnson, a marine biologist, policy expert, writer, and teacher working to help create the best possible climate future.
-Johnson will be joined by special guest performers and discussing her provocative and joyous new book that asks the important question, “What If We Get It Right?”
+We welcomed you to join SPACE Gallery, Sierra Club Maine, Print, Lead Locally, the Environmental Voter Project, and a coalition of environmental organizations, including The BTS Center, at Hannaford Hall for a special appearance by Ayana Elizabeth Johnson, a marine biologist, policy expert, writer, and teacher working to help create the best possible climate future.
+Johnson was joined by special guest performers and discussed her provocative and joyous new book that asks the important question, “What If We Get It Right?”

-Books will be available for purchase through Print: A Bookstore, and local environmental orgs will table in support of their work in the Hannaford Hall lobby.
+Books were available for purchase through Print: A Bookstore, and local environmental orgs tabled in support of their work in the Hannaford Hall lobby.

 Presented by SPACE Gallery at Hannaford Hall with support from Sierra Club Maine, Print: A Bookstore, Lead Locally, Environmental Voter Project, Citizens Climate Lobby, Maine Conservation Voters, Maine Youth for Climate Justice, The BTS Center, Maine Climate Action Now, Lead Locally, The Climate Initiative, Third Act Maine, the South Portland Land Trust, the First Parish Church in Portland’s Climate Action Team, and the Environmental Club at South Portland High School.